BoboTiG/python-mss/README.md

     # ...

-Method save(output, mon, callback)
+Method save(mon, output, callback)
 ---

 For each monitor, grab a screenshot and save it to a file.

 Parameters:

-    output (str)
-        The output filename.
-        %d, if present, will be replaced by the monitor number.

-    mon (int)
+    mon (integer)
         -1: grab one screenshot of all monitors
          0: grab one screenshot by monitor
          N: grab the screenshot of the monitor N

+    output (string)
+        The output filename.
+        %d, if present, will be replaced by the monitor number.

-    callback (def)
+    callback (method)
         In case where output already exists, call the defined callback function with output as parameter.